peartreegames/topiary/README.md

 ## Usage

 Currently Topiary can only be run as a CLI tool.
-Simply download the appropiary binary then pass in a `[PATH]` argument.
+Simply download the appropiate binary then pass in a `[PATH]` argument.

 You can then press `enter` for the next line, and select a choice with `0-9` then `enter`

+`~/Downloads/topi-cli ./examples/hello.topi`

-Example:
+From Source Example:
 ```
 zig build
 ./zig-out/bin/topi-cli ./examples/hello.topi